Protect you and loved ones with these basic safety tips:

 - Be a concerned neighbor.
 If you see a suspicious person, car, or situation, contact the police.

 - Always close your drapes or blinds at night to help eliminate "peeping toms" incidents.

 - If you live alone, use initials of your first name rather than your full name in the telephone directory or on your mailbox.
 If a number on your mailbox will do, leave the name off entirely.

 - Never give information about yourself over the phone, particularly personal ID.

 - Never let an unidentified caller know you are home alone.
-If they ask for your husband, just say he is in the shower, mowing the lawn, etc., instead of saying he is not home or you are not married.
+If they ask for your husband, just say he is in the shower or mowing the lawn, instead of saying he is not home or you are not married.

 - Use your telephone answering machine for security as well as for convenience.
-Indicate you are too busy to take the call.
+Say "we" are too busy to take the call.
 Use "we" instead of "I."